Solid fuels you can and canot burn

 Domestic coal sales

-• Members of the Approved Coal Merchants Scheme will be able to deliver loose house coal in bulk bags to customers premises until April 2023.
+- Members of the Approved Coal Merchants Scheme were able to deliver loose house coal in bulk bags to customers premises until April 2023.

-• The new rules will mean that you will be unable to buy prepacked house coal from any retail outlet, such as a supermarket, petrol forecourt, garden centre or from a coal merchant.
+- The rules mean that you will be unable to buy prepacked house coal from any retail outlet, such as a supermarket, petrol forecourt, garden centre or from a coal merchant.

 Anthracite sales